rwtodd/Go.Sed/README.md

   stored off, along with the name.
 Then, after the initial parse, each branch is fixed up against the proper target.

-  * _instructions.go_: This file holds all of the engine instructions except for substitution and translation, which are in _substitution.go_.
-An instruction for the engine I've built is just a `func (e *engine) error`.
+  * _instructions.go_: This file holds all of the VM instructions except for substitution and translation, which are in _substitution.go_.
+An instruction for the VM I've built is just a `func (svm *vm) error`.
 This turned out to be a very flexible arrangement.
 Most instructions have a 1:1 mapping to sed commands, but others (like the 'n' command) are broken up at parse time into multiple engine instructions.

-  Simple instructions, like `cmd_get` (handles the `g` sed command), are package functions, which can get inserted into the instruction stream context-free.
+  Simple instructions, like `cmd_get` (which handles the `g` sed command), are package functions, which can get inserted into the instruction stream context-free.
 A few instructions have state, such as the string to insert in an `i\` command.
 For those, a closure holds the state:

       func cmd_newInserter(text string) instruction {
-           return func(e *Engine) error {
+           return func(svm *vm) error {
-               e.ip++
+               vm.ip++
-               _,err := e.output.WriteString(text)
+               _,err := svm.output.WriteString(text)
                return err
            }
       }